code-423n4/2023-09-maia/README.md

 ```

 Default gas prixe is 10,000, but you can change it by adding `--gas-price <gas price>` to the command or by setting the `gas_price` property in the [foundry.toml](https://github.com/code-423n4/2023-05-maia/tree/main/foundry.toml) file.

-Tests don't compile with --via-ir, but contracts do and will be deployed with --via-ir.
-Compilation settings that will be used are in [hardhat.config.ts](https://github.com/code-423n4/2023-05-maia/tree/main/hardhat.config.ts).

 ### Install and First Build